Getting Started with Trust Chain

 Alternatively, you can bulk import vendors by preparing a spreadsheet with three columns — Vendor Name, Contact Name, and Email Address — and clicking Upload Vendor List.

 Your Evidence Request Library is where you define what you're asking vendors to prove.
+To get you started faster, we've preloaded 21 common evidence requests.
+Feel free to delete, edit and as new requests as you'd like!
 Each request includes a name, a description, and an optional expiration date.
 The description is the exact criteria Verify AI will use to evaluate submitted evidence, so write it clearly and with measurable outcomes.

 Go to the Vendors tab and select one or more vendors.